dathong/ProtoryNet/README.md

 ## Results

-For the sample dataset, the results should be
+For the sample dataset, the results should be ~ 83-84%.
+If you run on the "amazon_reviews.csv" file, the result should be ~ 86-87%, as reported in the paper.